Making macOS behave itself

 runaway CPU

-Some indexing jobs can cause it to choke, e.g. application bundles.
-Also, a corrupted database, which may be fixed thusly:
+Some indexing jobs can make the CPU run away, for example when processing application bundles.
+Also, a corrupted database can cause this; it may be fixed as follows:

-This is some kind of notifications daemon.
-I have no idea why it is out of control.
-It seems to be related to other processes such as certain version of flux or bartender. but the problem only seems to occur when my backup drive is plugged in.
+This is some kind of notification daemon.
+I have no idea why it’s out of control.
+It seems to be related to other processes, such as a certain version of Flux or Bartender.
+However, the problem only seems to occur when my backup drive is plugged in.
 Hmmph.
 File a ticket?

 Michael Rourke suggests doing this every minute: